rishabhsonker/fluent/README.md

 ### User Experience
 - **Instant Processing** - Page processing in under 50ms with no impact on browsing performance
-- **Beautiful Tooltips** - Hover over replaced words to see translations, pronunciation, and context
+- **Enhanced Tooltips** - Hover over translated words to see:
+  - Pronunciation guide for the translated word
+  - Word mapping (translation = original)
+  - English meaning and definition
+  - Example sentence in target language
+  - Learning progress tracker
-- **AI-Powered Explanations** - Optional Claude integration explains why specific translations were chosen
+- **AI-Powered Context** - Claude integration provides pronunciation guides and contextual examples
-- **Offline Support** - Common words available offline for uninterrupted learning
+- **Movable Page Control** - Small, draggable widget for quick language switching and controls

 ### Privacy & Control
 - **Privacy-First Design** - All data stored locally, no tracking or analytics